What to Do with Your First Paycheck

 First, speak to an HR representative at your workplace to ask about a 401(k).
 Many companies will match your contributions up to a set amount.
 These funds are not taxed until you withdraw them, so any money you contribute from your paycheck is almost like free money.

-If your company doesn’t offer 401(k) contributions, you can also look into opening an IRA on your own.
+If your company doesn’t offer 401(k) contributions, you can also look into opening an Individual Retirement Account (IRA) on your own.
+Abilene Teachers FCU offers both Roth and Traditional IRAs.

 Make a payment toward your student loan